-What is the administrative burden of complying with taxes in Azerbaijan-and how much do firms pay in taxes?
-On average, firms make 7.00 tax payments a year, spend 195.00 hours a year filing, preparing and paying taxes and pay total taxes amounting to 39.80% of profit (see the summary at the end of this chapter for details).
-Most indicator sets refer to a case scenario in the largest business city of an economy, except for 11 economies for which the data are a population-weighted average of the

-2 largest business cities.
+What is the administrative burden of complying with tax obligations and postfiling processes in Azerbaijan-and how much do firms pay in taxes?
+Globally, Azerbaijan stands at 40 in the ranking of 190 economies on the ease of paying taxes (figure 8.1).
+The rankings for comparator economies and the regional average ranking provide other useful information for assessing the tax compliance burden for businesses in Azerbaijan (see table 8.2 and table 8.3 the end of this chapter for details).
+Most indicator sets refer to a case scenario in the largest business city of an economy, except for 11 economies for which the data are a population-weighted average of the 2 largest business cities.
 See the chapter on distance to frontier and ease of doing business ranking at the end of this profile for more details.